Great Point Ventures EIS Fund

 The fund will invest in emerging tech and media startups.
 Think gaming, apps, VR (virtual reality) and AR (augmented reality).

 The fund has to date made six investments since launch in 2018.
-Some examples are shown below.
-Future investors in the fund may be exposed to different companies.

 Seven Seas Films Limited (creative content)